Don't Tread On My Chicken - Chicken, Turkey, Duck, Pork, Vegetables

 - 2 TBS Don't Tread On My Chicken spice blend

-Ingredients*: celery salt, kosher salt, paprika, black pepper, garlic, garlic salt, onion, basil, parsley, oregano. *all natural rice powder added to reduce caking
+Ingredients*: celery salt, kosher salt, paprika, black pepper, garlic, garlic salt, onion, basil, parsley, oregano. *rice powder added to reduce caking

 Packaged on equipment that also works with peanuts, tree nuts, soy, and wheat.
 Our facilities store packaged tree nuts, soy, and dairy items in common areas.

 The striped jack "Don't Tread On Me" flag was flown on the first ships of the Continental Navy in 1775.
 The rattlesnake was a symbol of resistance to the British in Colonial America.
 It is believed that the phrase "Don't Tread On Me" was first used during the American Revolution.

 Although Benjamin Franklin helped create the American rattlesnake symbol, his name isn't generally attached to the rattlesnake flag.
 The yellow "don't tread on me" standard is usually called a Gadsden flag, for Colonel Christopher Gadsden, or less commonly, a Hopkins flag, for Commodore Esek Hopkins.

 In the fall of 1775, the British were occupying Boston and the young Continental Army was holed up in Cambridge, woefully short on arms and ammunition.
 At the Battle of Bunker Hill, Washington's troops had been so low on gunpowder that they were ordered: "not to fire until you see the whites of their eyes."

 In October, a merchant ship called The Black Prince returned to Philadelphia from a voyage to England.
 On board were private letters to the Second Continental Congress that informed them that the British government was sending two ships to America loaded with arms and gunpowder for the British troops.